umakers/sveltekit-shadow-example/README.md

 # svelte-shadow-example

-Shows how shandow endpoints work in relation to slugbased routing
+Shows how shadow endpoints work in relation to slugbased routing

 * slug {...slug}
 * endoints